-2.4 Visualization by nonlinear 2-D projection
+Visualization by nonlinear 2-D projection

-In addition to assigning the estimated components to clusters, Icasso provides a tool for getting a detailed look into the clustering results and relations between the clusters and individual estimates.
-The result of the hierarchical clustering is typically presented as a dendrogram, but also other types of visualization exist.
+In addition to assigning the estimated components to clusters, Icasso provides a tool for getting a detailed look into the clustering results, including relations between the clusters and the individual estimates.
+The result of the hierarchical clustering is typically presented as a dendrogram, but other types of visualization also exist.
 In Icasso, each estimate is plotted as a point on the display, and a convex hull bounds the estimates belonging to the same cluster (Gordon, 1987).
-This presentation allows visualizing similarities $\sigma{ij}$ rather explicitly: the points are connected with lines whose thickness/color represent the similarities between them.
-This will be shown in Fig. 3 below.
+This presentation allows visualizing the similarities σ{ij} rather explicitly; the points are connected with lines whose thickness/color represent the similarities between them (see below).

-We apply projection methods related to multidimensional scaling (MDS) as suggested in (Gordon, 1987) to approximate the original dissimilarities between estimates by Euclidean distances in two dimensions.
-This should result in a projection, where the smaller a convex hull is, the more compact the corresponding cluster is.
+We apply projection methods related to multidimensional scaling (MDS) as suggested in Gordon (1987) to approximate the original dissimilarities between estimates by Euclidean distances in two dimensions.
+This should result in a projection where the smaller a convex hull is, the more compact the corresponding cluster is.
 An ideal cluster should contract into a single point.

-For this purpose, we compared the linear metric MDS (MMDS) (Torgerson, 1952), and two non-linear methods: Sammon's projection (Sammon, 1969), and Curvilinear Component Analysis (CCA) (Demartines and Hérault, 1997).
-In addition to visual comparison, we used a trustworthiness index proposed in (Venna and Kaski, 2001).
+For this purpose, we compared the linear metric MDS (MMDS) (Torgerson, 1952), and two nonlinear methods: Sammon's projection (Sammon, 1969) and Curvilinear Component Analysis (CCA) (Demartines and Hérault, 1997).
+In addition to visual comparison, we used a trustworthiness index proposed in Venna and Kaski (2001).
 Spatial proximity is one of the strongest visual indicators of grouping (Ware, 2000).
-In order to be trustworthy, a projection should be such that one can trust the visual proximity as an indicator of similarity.
-The trustworthiness index in (Venna and Kaski, 2001) is a function of the visual neighborhood size, and it must be evaluated for the neighborhood sizes of interest: according to (Venna and Kaski, 2001) it is especially important that the trustworthiness is retained for small neighborhoods.
+To be trustworthy, a projection should be such that one can trust the visual proximity as an indicator of similarity.
+The trustworthiness index in Venna and Kaski (2001) is a function of the neighborhood size, and it must be evaluated for the neighborhood sizes of interest; according to Venna and Kaski (2001), it is especially important that the trustworthiness is retained for small neighborhoods.

-According to our experiments (results not shown), CCA produces more trustworthy projections than MMDS and Sammon's method for dissimilarity measure in Eq.
+According to our experiments (see Fig. 3), CCA produces more trustworthy projections than MMDS or Sammon's method for the dissimilarity measure in Eq.
 (2).
-We considered also visualization based on the Self-Organizing Map (SOM) since it is reported to be more trustworthy than many MDS-like methods (Nikkilä et al., 2002; Venna and Kaski, 2001).
-However, we abandoned this method since its regular grid visualization forces the lines of the similarity graph to shadow each other more than they do on a non-uniform projection.
+We also considered visualization based on the Self-Organizing Map (SOM) since it is reported to be more trustworthy than many MDS-like methods (Nikkilä et al., 2002; Venna and Kaski, 2001).
+However, we abandoned this method because its regular grid visualization forces the lines of the similarity graph to shadow each other more than they do on a nonuniform projection.

 The projection can be further controlled by modifying the definition of dissimilarity in Eq.
-(2) suitably, e.g., as
+(2) suitably, for example, as

-$$d{ij}^ = \sqrt{1 - \sigma{ij}}.$$ (5)
+$$d{ij}^ = \sqrt{1 - \sigma{ij}}.\tag{5}$$